Tangerine-Community/Tangerine-client-legacy/README.markdown

 ## Init

-To compile all of the coffeescript files and minimise the js; cd to src/js and
+To compile all of the coffeescript files and minimise the js:

+    cd src/js
     ./init.sh

 ## Start the app

+You may use the npm start target to start the app.
+You should first have [http-server](https://www.npmjs.com/package/http-server) installed:

+    npm install http-server -g

+Then you may rock:

     npm start

 # Old Couch-related docs follow.